noaeisnkut/k8s-task/app/README.md

 # Kubernetes Application Deployment with Terragrunt and (ci-cd) pipeline made by jenkins

 This repository contains both application code and deployment tools used to manage applications running on Kubernetes clusters.
-It integrates infrastructure provisioning, GitOps synchronization, and CI/CD automation using a unified workflow.
+It integrates infrastructure provisioning and CI/CD automation using jenkin's declerative pipeline.

 ## Repository Contents